muygalan/100-days-of-code/log.md

 **Thoughts:** 4th day of waking up early!
 I'm onto something, although today was tougher than usual (slept poorly last night.)
 This course was fine up until a certain point.
 I practiced cloning and linking 2 local repositories, but the master refused to link to the clone I made of it on my computer.
 SUPER frustrating.
 Its things like this that impede my progress, but I will attempt to find a solution later.

+### Day 25: April 6th, 2018

+**Today's Progress**: Went over creating a Github account and briefly reviewed some of its features.
+Also covered Git Flow which I frankly did not pay too much attention to....
+Successfully completed the "Git Basics" course on Team Treehouse!

+**Thoughts:** My 5-day week of waking up early and coding has been a success!
+I hope I can continue the momentum next week.
+Looking forward to completing the other Git and Github-related courses on Treehouse before diving into HTML and CSS.

 ---

 ### Day 0: February 30, 2016 (Example 1)